User login

 Cloud computing and online servicesCloud computing could simplify IT management and reduce costs for your business.

-• Reduced costs.
+• Lower capital expenditure.
 There are no expensive, up-front costs for hardware or software.
-You just pay a monthly fee to the cloud computing provider.
+You just pay a monthly fee to your cloud computing provider.

 • Reduced complexity.
-Management and support tasks are the service provider’s responsibility.
-If something goes wrong, you can just call them.
+Management and support are the service provider’s responsibility.
+If something goes wrong, you just call them.

 To access cloud computing services, you need a computer and internet connection.
-Cloud computing is also sometimes called application hosting, hosted services or software as a service.
+Cloud computing is a broad term that's also sometimes called application hosting, hosted services or software as a service.

 Cloud computing services